-Typescript supports the optional static typing feature which offers many advantages such as it provides the compiler a better code readability and understanding and the ones like better error detentions.
-All of this improves the documentation process using typescript significantly and gives a clear and a concise view.
+Typescript includes a class, module, and interface into the language.
+All this in their entirety is used to make large-scale development easier.
+Typescript supports the optional static typing feature which offers many advantages such as it provides the compiler better code readability and understanding and the ones like better error detentions.
+All of this improves the documentation process using typescript significantly and gives a clear and concise view.

 Head to Head Comparison Between TypeScript vs flow

 Below is the top 8 comparison Between TypeScript vs flow

 Key Differences Between TypeScript vs flow